2020 United States presidential election in Utah

 The 2020 United States presidential election in Utah was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 Utah voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
-Utah has six electoral votes in the Electoral College.
+Utah had six electoral votes in the Electoral College.

-Prior to the election, all 14 news organizations projected Utah as leaning towards Trump, or a safe red state.
+Prior to the election, all leading news organizations projected Utah as leaning towards Trump, or a safe red state.
 Throughout the campaign, Trump did not exceed 60% in a single poll conducted.
 Some polls even showed the president leading by single digits against Biden, likely indicating a closer than normal contest in this traditionally Republican stronghold.
+In past elections, Utah has often given massive support to Republican candidates, including having awarded George W. Bush and Mitt Romney over 70% of the vote in 2004 and 2012, respectively.

-Trump won Utah with 58.1% of the vote and a margin of 20.5%, an improvement on his 18.1% margin over Hillary Clinton in 2016, but still relatively narrow compared with past Republican nominees in the modern age.
+In 2020, Trump won Utah with 58.1% of the vote and a margin of 20.5%, which although an improvement on his 18.1% margin over Hillary Clinton in 2016, is still relatively narrow compared to the performance of past Republican nominees.
 He performed strongly in rural areas, as well as in some larger counties like Utah (Provo), Davis (Farmington), and Weber (Ogden).
-Trump improved over his 45.5% plurality win in 2016, due in part to the lack of a strong third party presence, as Evan McMullin, who endorsed Biden, earned 21.5% of the vote that year.
+Trump improved over his 45.5% plurality win in 2016, due in part to the lack of a strong third-party presence, as Evan McMullin had earned 21.5% of the vote in 2016 but did not run in 2020; he endorsed Biden.
 The election was far more of a two-party contest in 2020, with third parties receiving 4.2% of the vote, compared to 27% in 2016.
 Despite this, the Associated Press reported a less partisan and more cooperative cultural environment in Utah compared to other states during the election.